 About 20% of Americans live in the Ninth Judicial Circuit, our largest, which has a reputation as being on the left edge of legal opinion, and often extremely so.
 Derisively referred to as the “Ninth Circus,” it is a court to which conservatives are eager to add some of their own.
 There are six vacancies, and if these three nominees are confirmed, it will leave the court with ten judges appointed by Republicans and 16 by Democrats.

 The Senate can vote to approve these nominees with a simple majority, which Republicans have (53-47).
 When Democrats had a majority in the Senate, they stripped the minority Republicans of most their power in the nomination process.
-Republicans have kept those rules in place, so Democrats have little power to stop the nominations now that the shoe is on the other foot.We value your comments!
-Please weigh in on our comment section below.
+Republicans have kept those rules in place, so Democrats have little power to stop the nominations now that the shoe is on the other foot.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com